ehernandez-xk/k8s-study/homework3/README.md

 ## horizontal pod autoscaling (HPA)

 It is a control loop that automatically scales the number of pods in a replication controller (deployment or replicaset).
 By default check period is 15 seconds.
-It can be changed with `--horizontal-pod-autoscaler-sync-period` flag on the controll manager startup
+It can be changed with `--horizontal-pod-autoscaler-sync-period` flag on the control manager startup

 Queries the resource utilization against the metrics specified in each HPA definition